 Addressing Component and Adjustment Issues

-We buy and test complete bikes, operating under the assumption that manufacturers are building out their frame to showcase its capabilities.
-At the sub-$2000 price point for our hardtail test, component quality varied widely.
+We buy and test complete bikes, operating under the assumption that manufacturers are building out their frames to showcase their capabilities.
+At the $1500-$2500 price point for our hardtail test, component quality varies widely.
 The most significant issues were the presence or absence of dropper seatposts and the stock tires.
 While the former is an expensive upgrade, the latter is not.
 We test the bikes in their stock configurations.

 Measuring Bike Geometry